lhecker/argon2/README.md

 ## Performance

-This library makes use of SSE, SSE2, SSSE3 and XOP, depending on whether they are enabled during compilation.
+This library makes use of AVX/SSE, depending on whether they are enabled during compilation.
 This can be done by adding appropriate `gcc` optimization flags to the `CGO_CFLAGS` environment variable.

 Here's an example which you could set before running `go build` etc.: